Planit

 What’s the job market like?

-According to the Scottish government, in 2024 there were 598 less teachers working in Scottish schools compared to 2023.
-The pupil to teacher ratio (PTR) in schools has increased from 13.2% to 13.3% in 2024.
+According to the Scottish government, in 2025 there were 83 more teachers working in Scottish schools compared to 2024.
+The pupil to teacher ratio (PTR) in schools decreased to 13.2% compared to 13.3% in 2024.
 1

-In Scotland’s colleges, employment figures have decreased slightly: as of 1st October 2024 there were 13,092 staff working in colleges (49% teaching staff and 51% support staff), 68% of whom worked full time.
+In Scotland’s colleges, employment figures have decreased: as of 1st October 2025 there were 12,575 staff working in colleges (49% teaching staff and 51% support staff), 69% of whom worked full time.
 3

 There is work for teachers of English as a Foreign Language in Scotland, as well as elsewhere in the UK and abroad, as more people want to learn to speak English.